Root Canals

 A root canal is a treatment for infections within your tooth pulp (innermost layer of your teeth).

-You might need a root canal if bacteria inside your mouth has invaded the pulp inside your tooth and caused inflammation.
-Your tooth pulp can become infected with bacteria because of the following:
+You might need a root canal if bacteria has invaded the pulp inside your tooth and caused inflammation or infection.
+Your tooth pulp can become infected for a number of reasons.
+Some common reasons are:

-- You have a deep cavity that needs treatment
+- You have a deep cavity that extends near or into the pulp

 Signs you might need a root canal